-local: In a label
+local: Within a single label.

-- metadata: Data about data for example, a 'description object' contains information (metadata) about an 'object.' - model: A representation or description designed to show an entity and its composition. - resource: The target (referent) of any Uniform Resource Identifier; the thing to which a URI points. - extension: In PDS4 a class extension is a subclass.
+metadata: Data about data - for example, a 'description object' contains information (metadata) about an 'object.'

+model: A representation or description designed to show an entity and its composition.

+resource: The target (referent) of any Uniform Resource Identifier; the thing to which a URI points.

+extension: In PDS4 a class extension is a subclass.
 Subclasses are more specialized versions of a class.
 They inherit attributes and behaviors from their parent classes, and they can have attributes of their own.
-For example, Array\2D is a PDS4 subclass of Array\Base.
+For example, Array_2D is a PDS4 subclass of Array_Base.